d-smith/notes/aws/security-specialty/05-infrastructure-security.md

 What it protects you against?
 Protection against web attacks using conditions you specify.
 You can define conditions using various characteristics of web requests:

-* IP addresses the requests originate from
+* IP addresses the requests originate from (IP v4 and  v6 supported)
 * Country the requests originate from
 * Values in the request headers
 * Strings that appear in requests (specific or regex match)
 * Length of requests
 * Presense of SQL code that is likely to be malicious (SQL injection)
 * Presense of a script that is likely to be malicious (cross site scripting)

+Application Load Balancers integrate with WAF at the regional level, CloudFront at the global level.

+You need to associate your rules to AWS resources in order for it to work.

+You can use WAF to protect website note hosted in AWS via CloudFront, which supports custom origins outside of AWS.

 WAF - layer 7